Tesla names new board chair in settlement with regulators

 The electric car and solar panel company's board on Thursday named Australian telecommunications executive Robyn Denholm as chairman, effective immediately.

-Denholm will step down as chief financial officer and strategy head at Australia's Telstra after a six-month notice period to work full-time at Tesla, where she has served on the board since 2014.
+Denholm will step down as chief financial officer and strategy head at Telstra, Australia's largest telecommunications company, after a six-month notice period.
+She'll work full-time at Tesla, where she has served on the board since 2014.

 Musk will remain as Tesla's chief executive as part of the settlement deal with the U.S. Securities and Exchange Commission.
 The U.S. agency filed a lawsuit alleging that Musk duped investors in August with misleading statements on Twitter about securing the funding to take Tesla private.